-Does being arrested for DWI , on numerous occasions, put you in the same league as a murderer?
-One judge in the state Texas judge seemed to think so when he sentenced a man to jail for life.
-This might not have been a case for a DWI lawyer in Houston Tx ., but it sure came close and could be the types of cases they deal with in the near future.
+Repeated DWI Convictions – Does being arrested for DWI , on numerous occasions, put you in the same league as a murderer?
+One judge in Texas seemed to think so when he sentenced a man to jail for life.
+This might not have been a case for a DWI lawyer in Houston, TX., but it sure came close and could be the types of cases they deal with in the near future.

 Former Williamson County District Attorney John Bradley agreed with the controversial decision because he believed that the 8 prior DWI convictions (along with other convictions for credit card abuse, burglary, contributing to the delinquency a minor, etc.) proved that the defendant was a habitual offender and would eventually kill someone.
 The DA believed that the extensive rap sheet showed blatant disregard for the penal code as well as the safety of others.
 Therefore, he needed to be put away.

 Others, however, disagreed with the judge’s sentence and believed that Stovall’s struggle with alcoholism should have been considered.
 In fact, Lawrence Taylor (a DWI lawyer who authored the book “Drunk Driving Defense”) believed that the defendant is in the throes of a serious problem and that he wasn’t acting out of malice when the accident occurred.
 Therefore, in Taylor’s opinion, Stovall should have been sent to rehabilitation instead of the judge effectively putting an end to his life.